david-luna/canica/docs/school-domain.md

 And we can do the following assertions:

-- A school year has one or many classes
+- A `SchoolYear` has one or many classes
-- There is no school year with the same start and end
+- There is no `SchoolYear` with the same start and end
-- All school years have the end property greater than start by one
+- All `SchoolYear` have the end property greater than start by one

+## Quarter

+Each `SchoolYear` has three `Quarter`.
+In each of them the teacher gives `Grades` to his/her `Students`

 ## School Class <Aggregate>